tari-project/tari/Contributing.md

   offers tips for effective preventing bugs from scuttling past your gimlet gaze.
 * Bug bounty and disclosure policy.

-# The Minotari release process
+# The Minotaiji release process

-The Minotari release process draws inspiration from the Rust [compiler release process] and borrows some of its key ideas.
+The Minotaiji release process draws inspiration from the Rust [compiler release process] and borrows some of its key ideas.

 The process is well-suited for a large open-source project that desires a regular release schedule but also needs